This blog post was co-written by Anna Berlee, LLM (Maastricht University) & Dr Jill Robbie (Glasgow University).

 Secondly, unfettered access to information in the Land Register may be at odds with data protection principles that protect the privacy of those registered in the Land Register.
 Privacy in this context does not mean the ability to conduct oneself in one’s home without having to fear peeping toms or the like, rather here we are dealing with privacy regarding your personal data.
 Personal data held by the Land Register ranges from name, date of birth, marital status, address, previous addresses, price of property, whether a purchase of land was financed with or without the grant of a security and so on.

 Protection of personal data is a fundamental right of the European Union.
 More specifically the rules regarding the processing (ie almost any handling of the data, including storage and granting others access) of personal data can be found in the 1995 Data Protection Directive, implemented into Scots law by the Data Protection Act 1998.
 At the core of this legislation are the data processing principles (Sch 1 Data Protection Act 1998) which require that the processing should be done fairly and for a specified purpose, either on the basis of consent or another legitimate basis.
 The latter is found, for our purposes, in the land registration legislation.
-While not all principles apply to the processing as carried out by the Keeper of the Registers (s34 Data Protection Act 1998 excludes the fourth principle dealing with the accuracy and keeping up to date of personal data) the third principle of data protection does apply.
-This principle states that “[p]ersonal data shall be adequate, relevant and not excessive in relation to the purpose or purposes for which they are processed”.
-Herein we can find a proportionality requirement.
-The application of this principle to land registration begs the question: is virtually unrestricted access, save for a small fee, to personal data of those registered still proportionate to the goal for which the personal data is processed?
+Not all principles apply to the processing as carried out by the Keeper of the Registers as she is exempt from non-disclosure principles due to her statutory obligations.
+Nevertheless, there is a proportionality requirement in the law.
+The application of proportionality to land registration begs the question: is virtually unrestricted access, save for a small fee, to personal data of those registered still proportionate to the goal for which the personal data is processed?
 Or can it be considered excessive and should therefore perhaps be curtailed?

 Unfettered access to personal data also creates the ideal environment for misuse of that information.
 One example of where information was accessible to all on the internet and this turned out to have unexpected adverse effects comes from the HM Land Registry in England & Wales.
 Prior to 5 November 2007, anyone could access, for the price of £2, copies of original documents relating to land bearing signatures of the parties.
 Some of these signatures were then forged on a form to transfer land from the owner to the fraudster, who would then become the registered proprietor.
 This, of course, was not only a problem of publicity of the signature but interestingly, one part of the solution was to restrict the online access to the original copies of the documents.